Giallo (2009 film)

-Giallo is a 2009 Italian horror giallo film co-written and directed by Dario Argento and starring Adrien Brody, Emmanuelle Seigner and Elsa Pataky.
+Giallo is a 2009 Italian thriller co-written and directed by Dario Argento and starring Adrien Brody, Emmanuelle Seigner and Elsa Pataky.

 The film was poorly received at the time of its release, and is arguably most-known for Brody's lawsuit against the film for not having been paid.

 Plot

 Turin, Italy: French flight attendant Linda and Italian-American detective Enzo Avolfi team up to find Linda's younger sister Celine.
 Celine, a model, has been abducted by a serial killer.
 Known only as "Yellow" ("Giallo" in Italian), he kidnaps beautiful foreign women in his unlicensed taxi cab.
 After drugging them, the killer proceeds to mutilate and finally murder them.
 He photographs his deeds so that the photos may grant him personal sexual gratification.

 Enzo receives a phone call from a fellow officer, who finds the body of an Asian woman outside a church near a fountain.
 They find out she's still alive, and starts to speak in Japanese.
 Enzo and Linda start to look for a translator, who tells them that the girl was praying Buddha and then repeated "yellow."
 They visit the morgue, where Linda realizes that the killer's face could be yellow, and the coroner tells Enzo that yellow skin is a symptom of liver disease, so the killer might be on the waiting list for a new liver.

-They go to hospital and find Giallo, but he escapes.
+They go to the hospital and find Giallo, but he escapes.
 Enzo finds out his name is Flavio Volpe and gets his address.
 Giallo starts to torture Celine by cutting one of her fingers when she starts to bad-mouth him.
 Enzo breaks into Giallo's apartment but finds it empty and full of torture devices.

 Enzo tells Linda why he became a policeman: long ago, Enzo, who was 10, witnessed his mother being murdered by a local butcher, to whom she owed money.
-Enzo kills the butcher in his own shop five years later, while Inspector Mori knew why he did it.
+Enzo kills the butcher in his own shop five years later, while Inspector Mori knows why he did it.
 Mori took him in as if he were his own son.
 Enzo had kept the knife he used to kill the butcher as a reminder of how he became a cop.
 Enzo also tells Linda that Giallo might be a pattern killer who hates beautiful women due to his deformity.